TheManeeter/simple-java-calculator/README.md

 # Simple Java Calculator
 A simple console calculator coded in Java.

-This is a fairly simple calculator that can multiply, divide, add, and subtract.
+This is a fairly simple and efficient calculator that can multiply, divide, add, and subtract.